MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 **Pros:**

-- Puts equal priority on governance and user productivity.
+- Puts equal priority on governance and user productivity
-- Emphasizes a *learning as you go* mentality.
+- Emphasizes a *learning as you go* mentality
-- Encourages iterative releases to groups of users in stages.
+- Encourages iterative releases to groups of users in stages

 **Cons:**

-- Requires a high level of communication to be successful with agile governance practices.
+- Requires a high level of communication to be successful with agile governance practices
-- Requires additional discipline to keep documentation and training current.
+- Requires additional discipline to keep documentation and training current
-- Introducing new governance guidelines and policies too often causes a certain level of user disruption.
+- Introducing new governance guidelines and policies too often causes a certain level of user disruption

 For more information about up-front planning, see the [Preparing to migrate to Power BI](powerbi-migration-pre-migration-steps.md) article.